anoux/expenses_visualizations/README.md

-# Expenses for a couple residing in Barcelona during 2022-2024 period
+# Living expenses for a couple residing in Barcelona during 2022-2024 period

 ### First power bi visualization of living expenses in Barcelona, Spain.